PhD in Economic and Social History

 The PhD in Economic and Social History offers you the opportunity to study economic and social history at an advanced level through independent research.

 We host one of the largest economic and social history research groupings in the UK and this enables us to support research in economic and social history across a wide range of time periods and geographical regions, from the early modern period to the present day, and from Britain to the Caribbean.
-Current research interests include the study of economic development, energy policy, globalisation, slavery, demography, urban history, consumption, material culture, museums and collecting, leisure, religious belief, popular culture, medicine and disease, gender, sexuality and the family.
-Colleagues in the economic and history reseach group work closely with colleagues with related interests in other Schools, notably the School of Social and Political Science and the School of Economics.
+Current research interests include the study of economic development, financial history, energy policy, globalisation, slavery, demography, urban history, consumption, material culture, museums and collecting, leisure, religious belief, popular culture, medicine and disease, gender, sexuality and the family.
+Colleagues in the economic and history research group work closely with colleagues with related interests in other Schools, notably the School of Social and Political Science and the School of Economics.

 The breadth of expertise in the School and in the wider University makes it possible for us to supervise a very wide range of topics.
 Each student is allocated at least two supervisors, allowing us to combine thematic, chronological and, if appropriate, disciplinary expertise in the supervisory team.
 Details of PhD projects currently being undertaken in the School can be found on our list of research student web profiles.